Queen Elizabeth II’s coffin takes long road through Scotland

 The queen’s coffin was taking a circuitous journey back to the capital.
 After it is flown to London on Tuesday, the coffin will be moved from Buckingham Palace on Wednesday to the Houses of Parliament to lie in state until a state funeral at Westminster Abbey on Sept.
 19.

-In Ballater, the Rev. David Barr said locals consider the royals as neighbors.
+In Ballater, the Rev. David Barr said locals consider the royal family as neighbors.

-“When she comes up here, and she goes through those gates, I believe the royal part of her stays mostly outside,” he said.
+“When she comes up here, and she goes through those gates, I believe the royal part of her stays mostly outside,” he said of the queen.
 “And as she goes in, she was able to be a wife, a loving wife, a loving mum, a loving gran and then later on a loving great-gran — and aunty — and be normal.”

-Elizabeth Taylor, from Aberdeen, had tears in her eyes after the hearse carrying the queen’s coffin passed through Ballater.
+Elizabeth Taylor, from Aberdeen, had tears in her eyes after the hearse passed through Ballater.

 “It was very emotional.
 It was respectful and showed what they think of the queen,” she said.
 “She certainly gave service to this country, even up until a few days before her death.”